 There are four components to Medicare, and it is important to understand the coverage they provide so you can make informed choices to support your health care needs.

 Part A covers certain inpatient hospitalization, hospice care and home care services.
 When an individual becomes eligible for Medicare, Part A is typically available with no monthly cost if you have a professional work history and have paid income taxes.

-Part B covers outpatient services like doctor’s visits (including those in the hospital), and preventive screenings and some medical equipment and supplies.
+Part B covers outpatient services like doctor’s visits (including those in the hospital), preventive screenings and some medical equipment and supplies.
 There are costs associated with Part B coverage.
-You pay a monthly fee for coverage (premiums) and have additional out of pocket costs for services (co-payments) after paying a certain amount of money towards your health care each year (deductibles).
+You pay monthly fees for coverage (premiums) and have additional out-of-pocket costs for services (co-payments) after paying a certain amount of money towards your health care each year (deductibles).

 Part D (also known as Medicare Prescription Drug Plan) covers outpatient prescription drugs.

 For more information on coverage and deductibles for each part of Medicare, visit www.medicare.gov or call 800-633-4227.

 Be aware of Medicare “gaps.”
 Even with Medicare A and B, there are still “gaps” in coverage.
 For example, there are fees associated with Part B services, and neither A nor B offers prescription drug coverage.
 Some individuals choose to supplement their coverage with a “retiree plan” that refers to health care benefits sometimes offered by former employers or unions.